 Good steak makes this recipe shine.
 Whenever possible try to buy free range organic steak or at least opt for the good steak on weekends, birthdays, or holidays.
 Make sure you pat each steak dry before cooking in your skillet.
 This ensures they brown evenly creating that blissful crust that packs a ton of flavor.

-Keto French Onion Steak
+Try this Keto French Onion Steak Recipe

 This is a great time to add this to your keto recipe book, don’t you think?
 Plus it’s fun to save on Pinterest or share with your friends on social media looking for similar recipes.

 - Place half of coconut oil and butter in a large skillet over medium heat.

 - Add onions and saute for 3-4 minutes until translucent, then add 1/2 cup broth and the vinegar.